-Test Design
+• Test Design

 - The Lower-Range Reading Test contains 60 questions with about 30 authentic passages.
-Each passage has up to 3 questions. - o The Lower-Range Listening Test contains 60 questions with 30 authentic passages.
-Each passage has two questions and is played twice. - Examinees have 3 hours to complete the Reading Test and 3 hours to complete the Listening Test.
+Each passage has up to 3 questions.
+The reading passages will be presented in Latin script. - The Lower-Range Listening Test contains 60 questions with 30 authentic passages.
+Each passage has two questions and is played twice.

+Examinees have 3 hours to complete the Reading Test and 3 hours to complete the Listening Test.
 Approximately halfway through each test, examinees will be given a 15-minute break.
 The break does not count toward the test time.
-For both the Listening Test and the Reading test, examinees may take as much or as little time as they wish to answer the questions.
+For both the Listening Test and the Reading Test, examinees may take as much or as little time as they wish to answer the questions.
 Managing the time effectively is the examinee's responsibility.

-Test Content
+• Test Content

-- o The Albanian DLPT5 is designed to measure proficiency in Standard Albanian regardless of how it has been acquired.
-For this reason, and because of the broad proficiency orientation of the test, its content is not tied to any particular language-training program.
-Prospective examinees should note that Standard Albanian is based on the Tosk dialect. - o The passages included in the test are sampled from authentic materials and real-life sources such as signs, newspapers, radio and television broadcasts, the Internet, etc. - o The passages cover a broad range of content areas, including social, cultural, political, economic, geographic, scientific, and military topics. - Test Format: The test includes instructions for how to take the test, examples of how to answer the questions, and question sets containing the following parts: - Orientation: This is a short statement in English that appears before each passage.
-Its purpose is to identify the context from which the passage is taken. - o Passage: This is the only element of the test that is in Albanian.
+- The DLPT5 is designed to measure proficiency in the target language regardless of how it has been acquired.
+For this reason, and because of the broad proficiency orientation of the test, its content is not tied to any particular language-training program. - The passages included in the test are sampled from authentic materials and real-life sources such as signs, newspapers, radio and television broadcasts, the Internet, etc. - The passages cover a broad range of content areas, including social, cultural, political, economic, geographic, scientific, and military topics. - Test Format: The test includes instructions for how to take the test, examples of how to answer the questions, and question sets containing the following parts: - Orientation: This is a short statement in English that appears before each passage.
+Its purpose is to identify the context from which the passage is taken. - Passage: This is the only element of the test that is in the target language being tested.
 The maximum length of a listening comprehension passage in the test is approximately 2 minutes.
 The maximum length of a reading comprehension passage is approximately 300 words.
 Most of the passages are much shorter than the maximum length. - Question statement: Each individual question is based on the passage, is written in English, and is posed in the form of a complete question or an incomplete statement.
 The questions may ask about what is explicitly stated in the passage or, in some cases, what is implied in it.
 Occasionally questions may ask about expressions that are used in the passage.
-There are usually two questions for each passage; some passages may have three questions. - Answer box: For each question, there is a box on the screen in which examinees type their answer in English.
+There are usually two questions for each passage; some passages may have three questions.

+• Answer box: For each question, there is a box on the screen in which examinees type their answer in English.
 Examinees may also type notes in these boxes if they wish.